scolladon/sfdx-git-delta/CONTRIBUTING.md

 ### Code linting

 [ESLint](https://eslint.org/) is a popular JavaScript linting tool used to identify stylistic errors and erroneous constructs.
-This repository provide [.eslintignore](.eslintignore) file to exclude specific files from the linting process.

 ### Commit linting